berndporr/iirj/README.md

 ```

 ## Documentation
-* Run: "mvn javadoc:javadoc" to generate the JavaDoc
+* Run: `mvn javadoc:javadoc` to generate the JavaDoc
-* Run: "mvn site" to generate the web pages containing the documentation.
+* Run: `mvn site` to generate the web pages containing the documentation.

 ## Testing
 Run: `mvn test` which will create impulse responses in subdirectories